Amorion-research/AMORION-Universal-Framework/docs/pillars/cognition.md

 # Temporal Cognitive Framework

-Denna publikation etablerar detaljerad prior art för tidsbaserad kognition och temporala beräkningsmodeller.
-Fokus ligger på att exponera implementerbara principer och matematiska samband som omöjliggör framtida patentering av dessa idéer.
+This publication establishes detailed prior art for time-based cognition and temporal computational models.
+The focus is on exposing implementable principles and mathematical frameworks that make future patenting of these ideas impossible.

-## Principer
+## Principles
-- Tidsbunden kognition: Beräkningsprocesser binds explicit till temporala intervall.
+- Time-bound cognition: Computational processes are explicitly constrained to temporal intervals.
-- Temporal domäntransformation: Problem transformeras till tidsdomänen för förenklad lösning.
+- Temporal domain transformation: Problems are transformed into the temporal domain for simplified solutions.
-- Kausal koherens: Tidsmässiga beroenden utnyttjas för validering och verifiering.
+- Causal coherence: Temporal dependencies are leveraged for validation and verification.
-- Optimal temporal upplösning: Varje problem har en optimal tidsgranularitet.
+- Optimal temporal resolution: Each problem has an optimal time granularity.
-- Temporal samordning: Fleragentsystem synkroniseras via temporala mekanismer.
+- Temporal coordination: Multi-agent systems synchronize via temporal mechanisms.

-## Modell
+## Model
-Låt S(t₀, t₁) vara mängden operationer inom [t₀, t₁].
-Problemets komplexitet reduceras enligt:
+Let S(t₀, t₁) be the set of operations within [t₀, t₁].
+Problem complexity is reduced by:
 C_T(P) = C_O(P) × τ(P)^(-α)
-där τ är temporal precision och α en exponent.
+where τ is temporal precision and α is an exponent.

-## Implementerbarhet
+## Implementability
-- Datatyper, algoritmer och systemarkitektur beskrivs så att fackman kan implementera ramverket.
+- Data types, algorithms, and system architecture are described such that a skilled practitioner can implement the framework.
-- Exempel: Bindning av element till tidskoordinater, temporala transformatorer, och heuristik för lösningssökning i tidsdomänen.
+- Examples: Binding of elements to temporal coordinates, temporal transformers, and heuristics for solution search in the temporal domain.

-## Tillämplighet
+## Applicability
-- Optimeringsproblem, mönsterigenkänning och beslutssystem kan realiseras enligt dessa principer.
+- Optimization problems, pattern recognition, and decision systems can be realized according to these principles.

-## Defensiv publicering
+## Defensive Publication
-Detta dokument är avsett att etablera otvetydig prior art för alla här beskrivna koncept och algoritmiska tillvägagångssätt.
+This document is intended to establish unambiguous prior art for all concepts and algorithmic approaches described herein.

 ---
-Publicerad: 2025-05-20 14:05:21
+Published: 2025-05-20 14:11:44
-Författare: Amorion-research
+Author: Amorion-research